Home > Recipes > Healthy Cabbage Rolls (Gluten And Dairy Free, Balanced-Protein)

 Rolling stuffed cabbage with my hands.

-• Bake for 2 hours at 370F or 190C.
-Or until the wild rice has puffed and is cracked open.
-(It has a longer cooking time than the regular rice).
+• Cover and bake at 350°F (175°C) for about 1 hour 30-45 minutes, or until the filling is fully cooked (the wild rice has puffed / cracked open).
+It has a longer cooking time than the regular rice.

 • Remove from the oven and allow to sit covered for 30 minutes before serving.
-It will continue to cook and build some flavor for the next day.
+It will continue to cook and build some flavor.
+It will taste even better the next day.

 • For a looser filling, sauté all of the filling ingredients in a pan until the meat is half cooked, otherwise if you use raw ingredients you’ll get a “glued” giant meatball inside.